Barry Bonds: 2006 season

-2007 season
+2007 season: Home run record

 Bonds at the plate against the Rockies in 2007.
 Bonds would hit his final career Major League home run at Coors Field later that season.

 On January 29, 2007, the Giants finalized a contract with Bonds for the 2007 season.
 After the commissioner's office rejected Bonds's one-year, $15.8 million deal because it contained a personal-appearance provision, the team sent revised documents to his agent, Jeff Borris, who stated that "At this time, Barry is not signing the new documents."
 Bonds signed a revised one-year, $15.8 million contract on February 15 and reported to the Giants' Spring training camp on time.

 Bonds resumed his march to the all-time record early in the 2007 season.
 In the season opener on April 3, all he had was a first-inning single past third base with the infield shifted right, immediately followed by a stolen base and then thrown out at home on a baserunning mistake, followed by a deep fly-out to left field, late in the game.
 Bonds regrouped the next day with his first at-bat in the second game of the season at the Giants' AT&T Park.
 Bonds hit a pitch from Chris Young of the San Diego Padres just over the wall to the left of straight-away center field for career home run 735.
 This home run put Bonds past the midway point between Ruth and Aaron.

-Bonds did not homer again until April 13, when he hit two (736 and 737) in a 3-for-3 night that included four RBI against the Pittsburgh Pirates.
+Bonds did not homer again until April 13, when he hit two (736 and 737) in a three for three night that included four runs batted in against the Pittsburgh Pirates.
 Bonds splashed a pitch by St. Louis Cardinals pitcher Ryan Franklin into McCovey Cove on April 18 for home run 738.
 Home runs number 739 and 740 came in back to back games on April 21 and 22 against the Arizona Diamondbacks.